jeanrauwers/react-native-bootcamp/README.md

 ## Videos on Youtube :

-* [MERN Bootcamp demo](https://www.youtube.com/watch?v=vtuciNQFpyA) - Demo the project we will building during the series
+* [MERN Bootcamp demo](https://www.youtube.com/watch?v=vtuciNQFpyA) - The Web App demo of the project can be found here.

 ## Want to know more about my motivation for this project?